SEC Baseball Power Rankings: Middle of league sees notable changes after Week 10

 Upcoming Week: vs. UAB (Tuesday), at Tennessee (Thursday-Saturday)

 Alabama has stumbled over the past two weeks.
-They’ve now lost two SEC series in a row, dropping five out of their last six SEC games after this past weekend at No. 4 Texas.
-After a 12-6 win against UAB last Tuesday, the Crimson Tide went to Austin and lost the first two games of the weekend, 10-2 on Friday and 3-1 on Saturday.
-Alabama did salvage Sunday’s finale with a 2-1 win.
-Next up, they’ll be on the road at Tennessee.
+The Tide have now lost two SEC series in a row, dropping five out of their last six SEC games after this past weekend at No. 4 Texas.
+After a 12-6 win against UAB last Tuesday.
+Alabama went to Austin and lost the first two games of the weekend, 10-2 on Friday and 3-1 on Saturday.
+It did salvage Sunday’s finale with a 2-1 win.
+Next up, the Tide will be on the road at Tennessee.

 SEC Baseball Power Rankings: 9-16